Gigaspaces/docker/insightedge/README.md

 ### Configuring the Public Host

-By default, the XAP core's communication protocol (LRMI) uses the same network interface for both binding and publishing.
+By default, the data grid's core communication protocol (LRMI) uses the same network interface for both binding and publishing.
 You can modify this, using the `GS_PUBLIC_HOST` enviromnent variable to instruct InsightEdge to publish itself using a different network address, for example the host's network address.
 In this case, you'll have to expose the ports listed in the [Ports](#ports) section from the Docker container to the host.
 For example:

 ```
 docker run --name test -it -e GS_PUBLIC_HOST=<your-host-ip-or-name> -p 4174:4174 -p 8200-8300:8200-8300 gigaspaces/insightedge